meeb/tubesync/docs/import-existing-media.md

 Edit your source and re-enable / tick the "download media" option.
 This will allow TubeSync to download any missing media you did not manually import.

+Note that TubeSync will still get screenshots write `nfo` files etc. for files you manually import if enabled at the source level.